SMU-CATCO/UVP/README.md

 ## Installation and Usage

-Clone the repository to your local machine and access the repository
+Clone the repository to your local machine and access the uvp directory
 ```Python
 git clone git@github.com:SMU-CATCO/UVP.git
 cd UVP